AlexMoreo/word-class-embeddings/README.md

                         set once training is over (default 1) --word2vec-path str   path to GoogleNews-vectors-negative300.bin pretrained
-                        vectors (used only with --pretrained word2vec) --glove-path str      path to glove.840B.300d pretrained vectors (used only with --pretrained word2vec) --max-label-space int
+                        vectors (used only with --pretrained word2vec) --glove-path PATH     path to glove.840B.300d pretrained vectors (used only with --pretrained glove) --fasttext-path FASTTEXT_PATH
+                        path to glove.840B.300d pretrained vectors (used only with --pretrained word2vec) --max-label-space int
                         larger dimension allowed for the feature-label